radareorg/radare2-book/first_steps/basic_debugger_session.md

 [0xb7f0c8c0]> Vpp
 ```

-The initial view after entering visual mode is a hexdump view of current target program counter (e.g., EIP for x86).
+The initial view after entering visual mode is a hexdump view of the current target program counter (e.g., EIP for x86).
 Pressing `p` will allow you to cycle through the rest of visual mode views.
 You can press `p` and `P` to rotate through the most commonly used print modes.
 Use F7 or `s` to step into and F8 or `S` to step over current instruction.